What's New

 PARADE, RODEO AND CHUCKWAGON RACES

 Bucking broncos.
 Free pancake breakfasts.
 Cowboys and Indians.
 Dazzling grandstand shows and fireworks.
-It's no surprise that the Calgary Stampede is called “The Greatest Outdoor Show on Earth,” especially when you add midway rides, live music, agricultural shows, chuckwagon racing and a casino.
+It's no surprise that the Calgary Stampede is called "The Greatest Outdoor Show on Earth," especially when you add midway rides, live music, agricultural shows, chuckwagon racing and free kids' activities.

 Photo © Barb & Ron Kroll